 - obtain suggestions from other people like KOLs (Key Opinion Leaders)

-As they spend time on these platforms, it means that these are the best places where to put your marketing efforts, therefore brands should open an account and then interact with Chinese consumers posting advertising, articles, news, images, and so on.
+As they spend time on these platforms, it means that these are the best places where to put their marketing efforts, therefore brands should open an account and then interact with Chinese consumers posting advertising, articles, news, images, and so on.
 Of course, you should localize your content and understand the Chinese consumer’s behavior and culture before doing your marketing campaign on these platforms.

 This is exactly what Oatly is doing on her Wechat, Xiaohongshu, and Weibo accounts.